cervoise/blog/certifications/SLAE/Exo5-Metasploit_payloads.md

 00000022  CD80              int 0x80
 ```

-By looking this code, between 0000000A and 00000014 we can read /etc/shadow.
-The code is the following
+By looking this code, between 0000000A and 00000014 we can read the string */etc/shadow*.
+The assembly code is:
 ```ASM
 	cdq
 	push 0xf ;chmod